ahuacate/pve-host/README.md

 You should by now have at least your primary host PVE-01 ready and running.
 In the next steps we need to configure your LAN network switches to match your PVE hosts needs.

 ## 3.1.
-Network Options - support PVE-01 pfSense
+Network Options - Ready PVE-01 for pfSense

 First decide how may LAN ports you are going configure on your PVE hosts and network switches.
 For our PVE-01 pfSense build a minimum of 3x NICs and switch LAN ports is required.